Progressive Update Guided Interdependent Networks for Single Image Dehazing: Introduction

 \section{Introduction}

-An image captured in the hazy environment suffers from obscured visibility, reduced contrast, color cast and many other degradations due to the scattering and absorption of light by fog, aerosols, sands and mists present in the atmosphere\cite{he2010single, berman2018single, 4288166}.
-Such distorted images hinder the performance of several computer vision tasks related to computational photography, automatic driving systems, surveillance, and many more.
-Therefore, dehazing in such cases is essential for producing images of good perceptual quality and for improving the performance of subsequent computer vision tasks on them~\cite{li2018benchmarking}.
+\IEEEPARstart{A} hazy image captured in the hazy environment suffers from obscured visibility, reduced contrast, color cast and many other degradations due to the scattering and absorption of light by fog, aerosols, sands and mists present in the atmosphere\cite{he2010single, berman2018single, 4288166, 9878218}.
+Such distorted images hinder the performance of several computer vision tasks.
+Therefore, dehazing in such cases is essential for producing images of good perceptual quality.
+Such enhanced quality image improves the performance of subsequent computer vision tasks on them~\cite{li2018benchmarking, 9514465, 9423576}.